7 Reasons Not to Skip a Home Inspection

 man holding a flashlight in the dark

-Over the last month and a half or so we have been talking about tools needed for home owners, renovations you can do to help up the value of your home and when to DIY it or hire a professional and how to sell your house quickly.
-Today I want to talk about when you are looking for that perfect dream home and you think you found it, whatever you do, do NOT skip the home inspection.
-A fresh coat of paint and carpet can sometimes cover up a multitude of issues you might not find out about until after you have purchased the home, if you don’t have a thorough inspection done.
+I’ve created several posts about tools needed for home owners, renovations you can do to help up the value of your home, when to DIY it or hire a professional, and how to sell your house quickly.
+Today I want to talk about when you are looking for that perfect dream home and you think you found it.
+Whatever you do, do NOT skip the home inspection.
+A fresh coat of paint and carpet can sometimes cover up a multitude of issues you might not find out about until after you have purchased the home, if you don’t have a thorough inspection.
 If you’re in the market for a new home, don’t forget to include an inspection contingency in your contract.
 A professional home inspection can save you a ton of aggravation and thousands of dollars in the long run.
 The inspector will carefully examine the entire house, checking its systems, structure and equipment for functionality and potential problems.

 Here are 7 reasons to not skip a home inspection: